firsttris/html-webpack-multi-build-plugin/README.md

 [![npm version](https://badge.fury.io/js/html-webpack-multi-build-plugin.svg)](http://badge.fury.io/js/html-webpack-multi-build-plugin)

+### Proof of Concept

+Please see this project more as a proof of concept then a fully fledged solution.

+One day my supervisor gave me the following task:
+I should create a build job which creates two bundles.
+One bundle with polyfills for older browser, and one bundle with modern-js for newer browsers.
+So we researched for ways to achieve this.
+This respository contains a POC and all information we researched to this topic.
+We even successully used the plugin in a few projects.

+If you think something is wrong with this approach please do not hesitate to create a issue.
+If you have an idea how to make this better, we are very happy about any clarification or contribution.
+We know there are currently some down sides like the disabled preloading.

 ### Why do you want to do this?

 Most developers still transpile their code to ES5 and bundle it with polyfills to provide support for older browsers.